ligolang/ligo-mirror/vendors/LexerLib/README.md

 ### The API Implementation

-Perhaps surprinsingly, the API implementation is relatively simple, at least simpler than the CLI implementation.
+Perhaps surprisingly, the API implementation is relatively simple, at least simpler than the CLI implementation.
 We explain here salient points of the implementation of the module `API`, whose interface was presented [above](#the-api-interface).
 Perhaps the only point worth